What is tautology?

 Business examples

-A prime example of tautology from the business world is forward planning.
+A prime example of tautology from the business world is the phrase forward planning.
 Why?
 Because there is never any other sort of planning!
 The word planning, in itself, includes the concept of the future.

 Other examples include: